 Overview of the topic how reliable torture may be, with useful links.

 BREAK THEM DOWN – Systematic Use of Psychological Torture by US Forces

 This report is the first to comprehensively examine the use of psychological torture by US personnel in the so- called “war on terror.”1 It reviews the techniques used on detainees, what clinical experience and studies reveal about the long-lasting and extremely devastating health consequences of psychological torture, how a regime of psychological torture came about and was perpetuated, and what the current status of psychological torture is in US policy.

-To offer expertise and support to the different human rights monitoring mechanisms in the United Nations system, is the function of the Office of the High Commissioner for Human Rights (OHCHR).
+To offer expertise and support to the different human rights monitoring mechanisms in the United Nations system is the function of the Office of the High Commissioner for Human Rights (OHCHR).
 There are to distinguish two different kinds of bodies in general: some UN Charter-based bodies (these including the Human Rights Council), and on the other hand the treaty-based bodies.
-The latter have been created under the international human rights treaties, and consists of independent experts.
+The latter has been created under the international human rights treaties and consists of independent experts.
 They are mandated to monitor State parties` compliance with their treaty obligations.
 Most of these bodies get secretariat support from the OHCHR.

 United Nations Committee against Torture

 The Committee against Torture CAT is the body of 10 independent experts that monitors implementation of the “Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment” by its State Parties. – OHCHR.